danielemegna/TicTacToeKata/elixir/game/README.md

 - [ ] Mock Minimax module in Player.Strategy.Hard_Test ?
 - [ ] Mock IOAdapter where CaptureIO is used in tests ?

+Third iteration (second code review)
+- [ ] PlayerChooser and PlayerFactory could be turned into one thing: why have player chooser choose players, then the builder construct them?
+- [ ] The game flow depends on the Player to announce which cell was marked.
+This makes the Player dependent on the IOAdapter.
+It would be better if this responsibility was kept at Game level.
+This way you would also keep as many side effect as possible in one place (Game)
+- [ ] In the Player module the program announces which cell was marked before it was marked: swap lines 12 and 13?
+- [ ] Simplify Board DATA structure: you keep track of a) the size of the board and b) which cells are taken.
+It could be easier to work with a list that contains as many elements as there are cells, using a special flag for empty ones.
+This way you would know size (sqrt of the list length), as well as which cells are taken by who based on their position in the list.
+This might also simplify board functions as you are creating lists for these anyway.
+- [ ] Board.diagonal - not sure why you would want part of a diagonal rather than the whole thing?
+In general, the Board could be more encapsulated: clients of the board need to know to ask for row/column and which column; for diagonals they also have to specify which diagonal exactly.
+Because users of the board treat a row, column and diagonal as the same thing, you could simply have the Board expose a function `lines` that returns all of these, keeping any details inside the Board module.
+- [ ] PlayerChooser depends on ioAdapter, would be better if this dependency was inverted as a UI dependent on a core module is preferable to a core module dependent on UI

 ### Notes

 Docker dev-ready environment with code mounted as volume